 How does My Mind help to deliver your i-THRIVE plans?

-My Mind helps us to implement several principles of the THRIVE framework (Wolpert et al., 2016).
+My Mind helps us to implement several principles of the THRIVE Framework for system change (Wolpert et al., 2019).
 Firstly, the app improves signposting and informs young people about local services.
 The light version of the app is downloadable by any young person; it links to a portal of various online resource tools such as the Young Minds website.
 Camden adult IAPT is working in conjunction with us so that downloadable self-help guides are available.

 For children and young people ‘Getting Help’, we were looking at the idea of meeting young people’s overall needs rather than just a fixed diagnosis, and being able to contact a service is paramount.
 We found that a lot of young people would be open to a service but not have much contact, in fact the modal number of contacts that a young person had with a service was found to be just one.